talfers/garebear/README.md

 You will also need to configure all needed secrets to access external APIs.
 There are two sets of credentials that must be configured to run this application:

 #### Google Cloud
 1. You will need a json credentials file from [Google Cloud](https://cloud.google.com/) to connect to [Google Sheets](https://sheets.google.com/).
-This will need to be saved in the [root directory](https://github.com/talfers/garebear/) and must be called `gcp_creds.json`.
+This will need to be saved in the [root directory](https://github.com/talfers/garebear/) and must be named `gcp_creds.json`.
 See this [example file](https://github.com/talfers/garebear/blob/main/gcp_creds.example.json) for more details.

 #### Twilio
 2. You will need a [Twilio](https://www.twilio.com/) account to send text messages.
 To set this up go to [twilio.com](https://www.twilio.com).
-Once you have an account, you must copy your `TWILIO_ACCOUNT_SID`, `TWILIO_AUTH_TOKEN`, and `TWILIO_PHONE_NUMBER` into the a file called `secrets.env`.
-See this [example file](https://github.com/talfers/garebear/blob/main/secrets.example.env) for details.
+Once you have an account, you must copy your `TWILIO_ACCOUNT_SID`, `TWILIO_AUTH_TOKEN`, and `TWILIO_PHONE_NUMBER` into a file named `secrets.env`.
+See this [example file](https://github.com/talfers/garebear/blob/main/secrets.example.env) for more details.

 ## Run application